 Building 630 was a commercial automobile service station, privately operated under a contract with BNL.
 The station was built in 1966 and was used for automobile repair and gasoline sales until January 2018.
 Potential environmental concerns at the Service Station included the use of USTs for the storage of gasoline and waste oil, hydraulic fluids used for lift stations, and the use of solvents for parts cleaning.
 In August 1989, the USTs, pump islands, and associated piping were upgraded to conform to Suffolk County Article 12 requirements for secondary containment, leak detection devices, and overfill alarms.
-The tank inventory includes three 8,000-gallon USTs for storing unleaded gasoline and one 500-gallon UST used for waste oil.
-The facility has three hydraulic vehicle-lift stations.
+The tank inventory included three 8,000-gallon USTs for storing unleaded gasoline and one 500-gallon UST used for waste oil.
+The facility had three hydraulic vehicle-lift stations.
 In early 2018, the underground storage tanks were emptied of their contents, and hydraulic oils were draining from the lift stations.
-Plans are currently being prepared to decommission the facility.
+In September 2018, the underground storage tanks were removed and removed from the site for proper disposal.